aryanrajsinha8010/ai-study-arnea/README.md

 ## 🔒 Security & The Vault
 Your API keys are precious.
 *   **`.env`** is strictly ignored by the **Auto Git Uploader** to prevent accidental leaks.
-*   The **`auto git uploader.bat`** is included for developers to push safe updates to their own forks with a single click.

 ---